lhooge/hugo-theme-hoogi/README.md

 ## Features
  - Responsive
  - Dark / Light Mode Theme
    - Syntax highlighting for dark and light theme
  - Left and bottom navigation

 ## Installation

  - Clone repository:
    - `git clone https://github.com/lhooge/hugo-theme-hoogi.git`
- - Run command from exampleSite directory:
+ - To see the example site run command from exampleSite directory:
    - `hugo server -t ../../  -D`
+ - For theme installation see:
+   - `gohugo.io/getting-started/quick-start/`

 # Configuration

-It is currently just 'useSummary' available for configuring if a summary should be shown on list overview.
+It is currently just 'useSummary' available for configuring.
+If set to 'true' a summary will be shown on list overview, otherwise the complete post is shown.

 ```
 [Params]